ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

 // @public (undocumented)
 const extendedLanguageRange: Conversion.Converter<ExtendedLanguageRange, unknown>;

-// @public (undocumented)
-const extendedLanguageRange_2: Converter<ExtendedLanguageRange, unknown>;

-// Warning: (ae-forgotten-export) The symbol "TagValidationHelpers" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "extendedLanguageRange" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "extendedLanguageRange" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "extendedLanguageRange" is marked as @public, but its signature references "TagValidationHelpers" which is marked as @internal
 //
 // @public (undocumented)
-const extendedLanguageRange_3: TagValidationHelpers<ExtendedLanguageRange, unknown>;
+const extendedLanguageRange_2: TagValidationHelpers<ExtendedLanguageRange, unknown>;

 // @public (undocumented)
-type ExtensionSingleton = Brand<string, 'ExtensionSingleton'>;
+const extendedLanguageRange_3: Converter<ExtendedLanguageRange, unknown>;

 // @public (undocumented)
+type ExtensionSingleton = Iana.LanguageTagExtensions.Model.ExtensionSingleton;

+// @public (undocumented)
-const extensionSingleton: Converter<Iana.LanguageTagExtensions.Model.ExtensionSingleton, unknown>;
+const extensionSingleton: Converter<Model_2.ExtensionSingleton, unknown>;

+// @public (undocumented)
+type ExtensionSingleton_2 = Brand<string, 'ExtensionSingleton'>;

 // Warning: (ae-forgotten-export) The symbol "RegExpValidationHelpers" needs to be exported by the entry point index.d.ts
 //